Resilience at work is now recognised as a defining characteristic of employees who deal well with the stresses and strains of the modern workplace.

 Developing resilience is a personal journey involving thoughts, behaviour and actions.
 Anyone can do it.

-9 Ways to build resilience
+9 Ways to build resilience at work

 - Cherish social support and interaction.
 Good relationships with family and friends and others are vital.
 Being active in the wider community also helps.